ucam-department-of-psychiatry/camcops/docs/source/server/server_config_file.rst

 *Date/time.
 May be blank.*

-Earliest date/time (in UTC) for which tasks will be sent.
-Assessed against the task's ``when_created`` field, converted to Universal Coordinated Time (UTC) -- that is, this date is in UTC (beware if you are in a very different time zone).
+Earliest date/time (in UTC unless otherwise specified) for which tasks will be sent.
+Assessed against the task's ``when_created`` field, converted to Universal Coordinated Time (UTC).
 Blank to apply no start date restriction.

+The parameter is named ``_UTC`` to remind you that it's UTC if you don't specify it more precisely (and because it's stored as UTC in the database).
+However, if you want a non-UTC timezone, specify the date/time in `ISO 8601`_ format and it will be autoconverted to UTC.

 END_DATETIME_UTC
 ################

 *Date/time.
 May be blank.*

-Date/time (in UTC) at/beyond which no tasks will be sent.
-In UTC.
+Date/time (in UTC unless other specified) at/beyond which no tasks will be sent.
 Assessed against the task's ``when_created`` field (converted to UTC).
 Blank to apply no end date restriction.

+The parameter is named ``_UTC`` to remind you that it's UTC if you don't specify it more precisely (and because it's stored as UTC in the database).
+However, if you want a non-UTC timezone, specify the date/time in `ISO 8601`_ format and it will be autoconverted to UTC.

 FINALIZED_ONLY
 ##############